Mark-Ball/MTG_rails_app/README.md

 The following were used in the creation of MTG-marketplace:
 - Ruby
-    - Gems: Down, Devise, Stripe, ultrahook, HTTParty
+    - Gems: Down, Devise, Stripe, ultrahook, HTTParty, aws-sdk-s3
 - Rails
+- Postgres database
 - HTML
 - CSS
+- Javascript
 - Heroku
+- Amazon S3

 ## Task planning and tracking